developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 <p>To search for a user:</p>

+1. Login to the web portal as an administrator or manager.
-1. From the web portal, tap **Manager Users** in the left menu.
+2. From the web portal, tap **Manager Users** in the left menu.
-2. Enter the email address to search for in the search field located below the **Add User** button from the top right of the page.
+3. Enter the email address to search for in the search field located below the **Add User** button from the top right of the page.
 Press the enter key.
-3. The search results are displayed.
+4. The search results are displayed.
 <br>

 ### Reset Password